Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 StationXML is the conventional format for representing inventory information in the seismic community.
 Being a structured XML-based format, it provides a comprehensive framework for detailing stations and channels.
 When using StationXML, especially in a μseismic context, it's vital to ensure that the modifications made (such as the introduction of `x, y, z` coordinates and unit vector for channel orientation) are incorporated correctly.

+### System Metadata and Grid Data

+To fully enable the interpretation of the seismic data, accessing the